What is diabetes software?

 Diabetes software from Glooko.

 Glooko provides diabetes software in the form of a unified diabetes management platform, which has been designed for both patients and their healthcare providers.
-Glooko syncs with over 30 of the most popular blood glucose meters and will be adding the ability to sync with pumps and continuous glucose meters (CGMs) in the summer of 2015.
+Glooko is compatible with 98% of blood glucose meters, 95% of insulin pumps and 98% of continuous glucose monitors.
 Glooko correlates contextual lifestyle data, including medications, exercise, biometric and diet, with patient’s blood glucose data and provides users with insights to help them make better decisions.
 Glooko can remind patients to check their blood glucose levels, take medications and more.
 For caregivers, Glooko allows customization of flags that highlight at-risk patients at the individual and aggregate level.